-The Stony Brook University Hospital, an academic and regional medical center with hospital campuses in Stony Brook (the "Stony Brook Campus") and Southampton (the "Southampton Campus"), has a mission to provide excellence in patient care, education, community service and research.
+The Stony Brook University Hospital, an academic and regional medical center with hospital campuses in Stony Brook (the "Stony Brook Campus"), Southampton (the "Southampton Campus"), and Greenport (the "Eastern Long Island" campus) has a mission to provide excellence in patient care, education, community service and research.
 Our mission is achieved through commitment to the core values of Integrity, Honesty, Excellence, Accountability, and Respect.